 In the second part of our work, we showed that the application of zinc-hyaluronan is a very efficient treatment in paediatric patients with burn injuries in a single-centre clinical trial (Jozsa et al., 2018).
 We conducted a prospective study for four years in Hungary, in which we treated 37 children with superficial and mixed-typed second-degree hand burns with Aquacel Ag foam and Zn-hyaluronan gel applied simultaneously.
 Children with deep second-degree hand burns (II/B or II/2) were excluded from the study.
 The limitations of our study are that it was conducted in one centre only and involved only one method.
 The patients were not control-matched and not randomised.
 Because of the study design, we did not include children with II/B degree burn depth in this investigation; whether the same combined treatment would be beneficial in such cases, too, remains a subject for future studies.
 All the patients diagnosed with a burn injury <5% TBSA were treated with this method.
-Because of the modern dressings, epithelialisation generally occurred on the sixth day, as in a previous study by an independent group.
-According to our results, in our experience, there were no cases of infection.
+Because of infection.

-Conservative treatment of hand burns with the widely used local remedy, silver-sulfadiazine ointment, creates a heavy, oozing fatty layer that is difficult to tolerate.
+Conservative treatment of hand burns with the widely used local remedy, silver-sulfadiazine ointment, which creates a heavy, oozing fatty layer that is difficult to tolerate.
 This thick, adherent layer also makes the proper burn depth determination very difficult.
 Before this study, silver-sulfadiazine was the gold standard for treating superficial burns in our centre.
 The disadvantages of that treatment consisted of the need for daily dressing changes and difficulties with assessing burn depth.

-In the children treated with traditional methods, anaesthesia had to be used daily or every other day to change the dressing.
-While the foam dressing containing silver could be used until the wound healed; thus, repeated anaesthesia was not needed.
+In contrast, the foam dressing containing silver could be used until the wound healed; thus, repeated anaesthesia was not needed.